Find your phone with your Google Assistant

 - Verify that the Google Account that is listed is the one linked to Google Home.
 To switch accounts, click the triangle to the right of the account name.

-- Make sure any devices you want to link your voice to are checked.
+- Make sure that any devices to which you want to link your voice are ticked.

 - Tap Continue I agree.